keenzman/keenzman/README.md

 -->

 I'm currently:
-- 🌱 training to be a Junior Developer at _nology.io_
+- 🌱 training to be a better Developer, one day at a time
-- 📙 listening to _Pragmatic Programmer_ on Audible
+- 📙 listening to _The Obstacle Is The Way_ on Audible
 - 😁 living my best life

 ---